 First, let’s start with the obvious—you need a plant, of course, but not any plant!
 Choosing your first leafy companion for indoor spaces is the most enjoyable aspect of becoming a new plant parent but you must choose carefully, as you will indeed need a beginner's plant to start with.

-Read the article '5 Houseplants for Beginners That’ll Help You Start Your Plant Journey Right Away' to know about a short but concise selection of starter plants, all of which claim affordability and ease of maintenance.
+Read the article '5 Houseplants for Beginners That’ll Help You Start Your Plant Journey Right Away' to learn about a short but concise selection of starter plants, all of which claim affordability and ease of maintenance.
 They'll make your plant parent journey a lot easier, guaranteed.

 2. Location Plays a Key Role When Starting Your Plant Parent Journey